Inspire Challenge FAQ's

 Wait, do we actually have to present at the CGIAR Platform for Big Data in Agriculture Convention to present our proposal?

 Yes.
 The Convention is an opportunity to interact with other teams and subject matter experts to improve the proposal and/or spark new collaborations that will make it more actionable.
-As a result, all groups are expected to have one to two people present at the convention (September 19-21st in Cali, Colombia) to represent their proposal.
+As a result, all groups are expected to have one to two people present at the convention (October 3-5 in Nairobi, Kenya) to represent their proposal.

 What about visas for that?

-Colombian visa requirements vary depending on nationality.
-Participants needing visa assistance are encouraged to submit their proposals as soon as possible, and August 28th at the latest.
+Kenya visa requirements vary depending on nationality.
+Participants needing visa assistance are encouraged to submit their proposals as soon as possible.
+Please see here for more information about applying for a Kenyan visa.

-What travel arrangements will CIAT make to keep us safe while in Colombia?
+What travel arrangements will the host center, ICRAF, make to keep us safe while in Kenya?

 I can’t afford to travel to the convention, but still want to go.